 Final Selection

-The committee compiles a list of eligible projects and distributes information about participating churches to the donors.
+The committee compiles a list of eligible projects and distributes information about participating churches to the voting committee (donors who gave $1000).

 Voting Process